 Magnetic Header

 A sticky nav bar, floating 16px from the top, with a box-shadow and 4px rounding.
-I reached for Motion for the transition — spring physics felt right for something magnetic.
-Springs accelerate as they approach, then settle on contact.
+Spring physics felt right for something magnetic—springs accelerate as they approach, then settle on contact.

 Iteration 1: Stiff spring

 stiffness: 400, damping: 25.
-The top offset animates from 16px to 0, border-radius flattens at the top when docked.
+The top offset animates from 16px to 0; border-radius flattens at the top when docked.

 Iteration 2: Softer spring, plus a squeeze

 Loosened to stiffness: 300, damping: 18 for more visible overshoot.
-Added a horizontal squeeze: on dock, the header compresses to scaleX(0.985) and springs back.
-On undock, a slight exhale to scaleX(1.005).
-Two separate animate() calls — one for position, one for scale.
+Added a horizontal squeeze: on dock, the header compresses to scaleX(0.985) and springs back; on undock, a slight exhale to scaleX(1.005).
+Two separate animate() calls—one for position, one for scale.

 Iteration 3: Squeeze removed